smart-grid-use-cases/smart-grid-use-cases.github.io/content/en/docs/Platone/uc-GR-5 - PMU integration and Data Visualization for Flexibility Services Management/index.md

 **Short description**
+PMUs are installed in critical network nodes to increase network observability.
+PMU measurements along with other DSO data (network topology, customer loads, etc) are integrated in the DSO Technical Platform to be visulalised in a User Interface (UI), so that DSO can make use of tools and services developed in the project.

+**Complete description**

 The DSO operates the distribution network and handles the data sources coming from various systems such as SCADA/DMS, AMR, GIS etc. Data coming from various sources get integrated into the Open DSO Technical Platform providing an adequate level of network observability.
 Low cost PMUs are deployed in Mesogia area in critical network points and nodes where there is limited observability or a requirement to have an increased awareness such as DER and prosumers bidirectional power flows.
-PMUs are integrated in the DSO Technical Platform following a data collection plan that serves the functionalities of the flexibility tools and services.
+Also, PMU data are integrated in the DSO Technical Platform following a data collection plan that serves the functionalities of the flexibility tools and services.
 Measurements from PMUs  enhance network awareness in terms of data granularity and number of nodes observed in a cost effective manner.
 Also, the open DSO Technical Platform performs the correlation of the data coming from different sources and systems during real time, providing to the DSO the technical capacity for flexibility mechanisms support and a User Interface (UI) where the aforementioned is visualised.

-**Complete description**

-add text - longer narrative from user viewpoint about *what* happens *how*, *where*, *when*, *why* and *under which assumptions*.
-It has to be written in a way that it can also be understood by non-experts.

 ## 1.5.
 Key Performance Indicatiors (KPI)